alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

             handler_input.response_builder.speak(speech).ask(speech)
             return handler_input.response_builder.response

-Creating the Lambda Handler
+Creating the Lambda handler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `Lambda handler <https://docs.aws.amazon.com/lambda/latest/dg/python-programming-model-handler-types.html>`_
 is the entry point for your AWS Lambda function.
 The following code example
-creates a Lambda Handler function to route all inbound requests to your skill.
+creates a Lambda handler function to route all inbound requests to your skill.
-The Lambda Handler function creates an SDK Skill instance configured with the
+The Lambda handler function creates an SDK skill instance configured with the
 request handlers that you just created.
 Type or paste the following code into
 your ``hello_world.py`` file, after the previous handler.